WilliamRagstad/WilliamRagstad.github.io/content/posts/profunctor-optics/index.md

 ### Profunctors

-You might have seen some attempts to summarize the whole idea of profunctors in a single sentence similar to:
+You might have seen some attempts to summarize the whole idea of profunctors in a single sentence, similar to:

-> "A **profunctor** *just* a bifunctor that is contravariant in its first argument and covariant in its second."
+> "A **profunctor** is *just* a bifunctor that is contravariant in its first argument and covariant in its second."

-Which frankly **doesn't help much** if you don't already know what a *bifunctor* is, or what *covariance* and *contravariance* mean.
+Which, frankly, **doesn't help much** if you don't already know what a *bifunctor* is or what *covariance* and *contravariance* mean.
-So, let me instead examine what it can do for us instead, by looking at its mapping properties more closely.
+So, let me instead examine what it can do for us by looking more closely at its mapping properties.
 For functors, we saw how they map a single morphism $f: A \rarr B$ to another $F(f): F(A) \rarr F(B)$, otherwise known as $\text{fmap}_F(f)$. \
 A **Profunctor** $P$ on the other hand is slightly more complex as it deals with **two morphisms** simultaneously, usually performing mappings using both $f$ and $g$ at once via $\text{dimap}_P(f, g)$.
-The Greek prefix **di-** is a shortened form of dis meaning "two, double, twice, twofold".
+The Greek prefix **di-** is a shortened form of dis, meaning "two, double, twice, twofold".

 $$
 \begin{align*}